A Closer Look at the Rasmussen University – Wausau Campus

-- Professional Nursing (ADN): The Rasmussen College Professional Nursing Associate’s degree program in Wausau, Wisconsin, is accredited by the Accreditation Commission for Education in Nursing (ACEN).1
+- Professional Nursing (ADN): The Rasmussen University Professional Nursing Associate’s degree program in Wausau, Wisconsin, is accredited by the Accreditation Commission for Education in Nursing (ACEN).1

 - Professional Nursing Mobility Bridge Entrance Option (post-licensure LPN to ADN program)

-- Bachelor of Science in Nursing (BSN): The Bachelor of Science in Nursing degree program at Rasmussen College is accredited by the Commission on Collegiate Nursing Education (CCNE).2
+- Bachelor of Science in Nursing (BSN): The Bachelor of Science in Nursing degree program at Rasmussen University is accredited by the Commission on Collegiate Nursing Education (CCNE).2

-Students can also enroll in any of Rasmussen College’s online programs through the Wausau campus and have access to on-campus support.
+Students can also enroll in any of Rasmussen University’s online programs through the Wausau campus and have access to on-campus support.
 This includes programs from the Schools of Technology, Business, Design, Education, Justice Studies, Health Sciences and Nursing.

 What resources and support services are offered at the Wausau campus?

-Rasmussen College’s Wausau campus is your one-stop shop for support, from a team of student advisors, tutors, librarians, career services advisors, technical support specialists and other team members.
+Rasmussen University’s Wausau campus is your one-stop shop for support, from a team of student advisors, tutors, librarians, career services advisors, technical support specialists and other team members.
 Cozy study spaces and computer labs are at the ready, so stop by not only to see your advisor and chat with friends, but also to hit the books and focus in a supportive environment.

 How is the Wausau campus involved in the local community?

-Rasmussen College’s Wausau campus is connected to the community, partnering with professional organizations and several community groups helping to make continued, positive impacts.
+Rasmussen University’s Wausau campus is connected to the community, partnering with professional organizations and several community groups helping to make continued, positive impacts.
 The campus is active with Stable Hands Equine Therapy Center and the Wausau Chamber of Commerce, hosts multiple events a year with United Way of Marathon County and continues partnerships with the Salvation Army and The Neighbors’ Place.